CyberGen49/cyber-bootstrap/README.md

 ```

 This `textbox` class applies to all text-based input `type`s, along with `<textarea>` elements.

+Like buttons, you can add the `small` or `large` classes to textboxes to make them small or large.

 #### Date inputs
 While date input types like `datetime-local` can be used just like normal textboxes, they need to be wrapped to customize the icon displayed on their right side.
 Add the wrapper element like so: